scaffold-eth/se-2-docs/docs/hooks/hooks.md

 If you need to interact with external contracts (i.e. not deployed with your SE-2 instance) you can add external contract data to your `packages/nextjs/contracts/externalContracts.ts` file, which would let you use Scaffold-ETH 2 hooks.

-To do that, you will have to add the contract `address` and `abi` for every contract you define in your `externalContracts.ts` file.
-Need to register this info for all the different network IDs where you want to use them.
-You will have to change the `targetNetwork` of your `scaffold.config.ts` file to your desired network to be able to use the hooks with autocompletion.
+To achieve this, include the contract name, its `address`, and `abi` in `externalContracts.ts` for each chain ID.
+Ensure to update the [`targetNetworks`](/deploying/deploy-nextjs-app#--targetnetworks) in `scaffold.config.ts` to your preferred chains to enable hooks typescript autocompletion.

 This is the structure of `externalContracts` object: